geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 ‎
 ‎In the **Search connectors and actions** field at the top of the screen (below **Choose an action**), type in **Outlook**.
 Under the **All** tab that appears below this Search field, select **Office 365 Outlook**.
 This will display a list of all the actions available for the Office 365 Outlook connector.

-18. From the list of actions, select **Send an email (V2).**
+18. From the list of actions, scroll down and select **Send an email (V2).**

 19. This opens an email form.
 Since Holly wants to send an email to Adatum’s MOD Administrator, enter the following information in this email:

-	- **To -** enter **MOD** in the field.
+	- **To** - enter **MOD** in the field.
 A list of user accounts starting with MOD will appear.
 This list should include two MOD Administrator accounts – one for Adatum’s MOD Administrator, and one for the IT Consultant’s MOD Administrator.
 Select **Adatum’s MOD Administrator**, whose tenant suffix ID was provided to you by your lab hosting provider.
 Do **NOT** select the account whose tenant suffix ID is your fellow student’s tenant ID that was assigned to you by your instructor.

-		(**Note:** their is hypertext located at the bottom right of the flow tray that reads **Add dynamic content**.
+		(**Note:** There is hypertext located at the bottom right of the flow tray that reads **Add dynamic content**.
 You can use this to input data directly from the ticket item)

-	- **Subject –** Select inside the **Subject** field; this will display a list of parameters that you can choose from to display in the **Subject** line of the email.
+	- **Subject** – Select inside the **Subject** field; this will display a list of parameters that you can choose from to display in the **Subject** line of the email.
 This list includes various connectors as well as each field from the **Active Cases** view that you selected earlier.
 Scroll down in the list and select **Issue Title.** Note that when you make this selection, **Issue Title** appears in the **Subject** field.
 The subject line of the email will be the actual **Issue Title** for the item that was added or edited in the SharePoint list.
 ‎
 ‎**Note:** You can add additional parameters to the subject line; however, for this lab you will only select the **Issue Title**.
 ‎